MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-existing-power-platform-engagement-and-guides-deployment.md

 ﻿---
 title: Strategy for existing Power Platform engagement and Guides deployment
-description: Learn about using an existing Power Platform to deploy Guides ms.date: 03/09/2023 ms.topic: conceptual
+description: Learn about using an existing Power Platform to deploy Guides in a regulated industry ms.date: 03/09/2023 ms.topic: conceptual
 author: davepinch
 ms.author: davepinch
 ms-reviewer: m-hartmann
+ms.custom: bap-template
 ---

 # Strategy for existing Power Platform engagement and Guides deployment